IrieBee/fem-stats-preview-card/README.md

 * To change color only for a few words in a sentence -> <span>.
 * Image in html vs css as background.
 See first useful link.
+* To fit an image inside container -> width: 100%.

 ## Links